chevereto/v4-docs/guides/docker/pure-docker.md

 This is the most basic way to run Chevereto using Docker.

-Pure Docker refers to running Chevereto using Docker without the extra provisions of [Chevereto Docker](README.md) (NGINX ingress proxy, CloudFlare integration).
+Pure Docker refers to running Chevereto using Docker without the extra provisions of [Chevereto Docker](README.md) (nginx ingress proxy, CloudFlare integration).

 ## Build image (paid edition)